jyutzler/Bridge-Systems/system.md

 The exception is when there is another unbid four-card suit (e.g., 5-0-4-4 distribution).

 All other bids by responder are natural and forcing to game.
+### Opener Jump to 2NT
+Opener's jump to 2NT shows a stronger-than-1NT opening (18-19 HCP).
+Responder's rebids are mostly natural.

+#### 1m - 1M; 2NT...

+   * pass: weak hand, 4-card suit
+   * rebid suit: weak hand (signoff), 5+card suit
+   * retreat to opener's minor: weak hand (signoff), 4-card major, 5+ cards in opener's suit (or 4-4-4-1 distribution)
+   * new minor: 5 card suit and/or unbid four card major, game-forcing
+   * 3♥: 5-5 or better, game-forcing or better
+   (if 6-5 then looking to signoff at game)
+   * 3NT/4NT/6NT: natural, 4-card suit
+   * 4♣: Gerber
+   * 3♠, 4♦, 4♥: 6-5 distribution or better, slam interest
+   * raise to 4: 6+ cards, signoff

+#### 1♣ - 1♦; 2NT...
+Same as the above with the following addition:
+   * 3♥, 3♠: 4-card major, game-forcing

 ### Opener Jump Shift
 After a 1/1 or 1NT/1 bid, a jump shift shows 19+ total points and an unbalanced hand.
 Usually it shows 5+ cards in the first suit and 4+ in the second suit,